MATH 210 - Discrete Mathematics

 Study of proofs; one-to-one, onto, inverse and composite functions; properties of relations; sets including cardinality, countability and the Pigeonhole Principle; Boolean algebras including de Morgans Laws; logic including propositional logic and digital logic; and counting techniques including permutations and combination.

-Prerequisite: MATH 106 or MATH& 142 with a grade of 2.0 or higher; or appropriate math placement.
+Enrollment Requirement: MATH 106 or MATH& 141 with grades of 2.0 or higher; or appropriate math placement.

 Satisfies Requirement: Natural Science and Quantitative Skills